michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 24. Who hast kept with thy servant David my father that thou promisedst him: thou spakest also with thy mouth, and hast fulfilled it with thine hand, as it is this day.

-25. Therefore now, Lord God of Israel, keep with thy servant David my father that thou promisedst him, saying, There shall not fail thee a man in my sight to sit on the throne of Israel; so that thy children take heed to their way, that they walk before me as thou hast walked before me.fail…: Heb. be cut off unto thee a man from my sightso that: Heb. only if
+25. Therefore now, Lord God of Israel, keep with thy servant David my father that thou promisedst him, saying, There shall not fail thee a man in my sight to sit on the throne of Israel; so that thy children take heed to their way, that they walk before me as thou hast walked before me.

 26. And now, O God of Israel, let thy word, I pray thee, be verified, which thou spakest unto thy servant David my father.